 The Man on Lincoln's Nose

-His second film, Something’s Gonna Live: Conversations with Six Great Cinema Artists (2009), confirmed his talent as a director and storyteller with an AFI FEST world premiere and a release on Netflix.
+His second film, Something’s Gonna Live: Conversations with Six Great Hollywood Cinema Artists (2009), confirmed his talent as a director and storyteller with an AFI FEST world premiere and a release on NETFLIX.
 During its theatrical release, Something’s Gonna Live received rave reviews, including a Los Angeles Times Critics’ Pick from Kenneth Turan.

 His third film, Harold and Lillian: A Hollywood Love Story (2015) premiered as an Official Selection of the 2015 Cannes Film Festival and nominated for The Golden Eye (L’Œil d’or, le prix du documentaire – Cannes).
 Harold and Lillian was theatrically released in April 2017 and screened in 68 US cities and 12 countries, followed by the television premiere on Turner Classic Movies (TCM).
+Harold and Lillian is a 2019 Cinema Eye Honors nominee for Outstanding Achievement in Graphic Design and Animation, and is currently streaming on NETFLIX in all English language territories.

 Daniel has a passion for education, and in 2016 he embarked on an academic tour through India, where he screened his trilogy and lectured on and the art and craft of documentary filmmaking.